Types Of Resume

 Your job resume is a reflection of your work experience and talents.
 It should speak for your individuality, what makes you different from other professionals.
 There is no hard and fast rule to design and draft a “Perfect Resume.”
 The recruiters and employers can get impressed by a compelling one-page profile with no particular format.
 There are different types of resumes and tones that you can experiment with.

 If you are not hearing back from hiring teams, this means you might have chosen the wrong format or the tone is quite not appealing.

 Here is an insight into the types of resumes and tones you can explore for building your professional resume!

 Professional Types of Resume

 There are different professional resumes for job applications.
-Here is the list of top 5 types of resume
+Here is the list of the top 5 types of resume

 - Chronological Format

 - Using Infographics